 Bachelor of Music in Music Therapy

 Music Therapy is an exciting profession that provides musicians the opportunity to use their musical skills to support the empowerment and development of others.
-As a board-certified music therapist, you will use a wide variety of instruments and musical experiences to help people of all ages work toward goals related to education, health, rehabilitation and wellness needs.
+As a board-certified music therapist (MT-BC), you will use a wide variety of instruments and musical experiences to help people of all ages work toward goals related to education, health, rehabilitation and wellness needs.

 Minor in Music